 Steel companies from around the world have been reporting to worldsteel on sustainability indicators since 2004.
 These indicators provide a systematic way of measuring key aspects of our economic, environmental and social performance on a yearly basis.
 The indicators are aligned to the commitments outlined in our sustainable development policy.

 Steel companies report voluntarily on up to 8 sustainability indicators every year.
 In 2018, 97 steel organisations contributed data for fiscal year 2017.
 Crude steel produced by companies who reported on one or more indicators was 960.8 MT, representing 56.9% of global crude steel production.

-The average indicator results, participation by indicator, as well as performance trends of the steel industry over a decade, are provided below.
+The average indicator results, participation by indicator, as well as performance trends of the steel industry for 15 years, are provided below.

 Indicators 1 & 2 (Greenhouse gas emissions and Energy intensity):